List of tallest buildings and structures in the London Borough of Croydon

 This list of the tallest buildings and structures in Croydon ranks buildings and structures in the London Borough of Croydon, England by height.
 The borough of Croydon, a local government district of Greater London, has a population of 330,587.
 At its core is Croydon, a former market town, with interests in producing charcoal, tanned leather, and brewing.

+History

-Most of the town's tallest buildings are office blocks constructed during the mid-20th century.
-However, since then many of these office blocks have become outdated, prompting a huge redevelopment programme for the town centre, called Croydon Vision 2020.
+In contrast to the vast majority of London's tallest buildings, most of Croydon's high-rises were constructed in the 1960s and 70s as part of a project to create the South of England's largest office space outside of Central London.
+However, since then many of these office blocks have become outdated and some of the early high-rise buildings have subsequently been demolished, to allow for new skyscrapers to be constructed in their place.
+More recently, a new redevelopment programme for the town centre, called Croydon Vision 2020 was announced.
 The town has since witnessed a boom in the construction of high rise apartments, such as IYLO and Altitude 25, a former brownfield site.
-In contrast to the vast majority of London's tallest buildings, Croydon's high-rises were constructed in the 1960s and 70s as part of a project to create the South of England's largest office space outside of Central London.
-Some of the early high-rise buildings have subsequently been demolished themselves, such as Wettern House to allow for new skyscrapers to be constructed.